Dunbar R. Ransom: Post war

 Ransom remained on active duty after the war, reverting to his permanent rank of captain.
 In 1872 Ransom was charged with conduct unbecoming an officer for having borrowed money to facilitate travel from one military assignment to another, and resorting to deceit to avoid repaying it, and he was dismissed from the service.
 He then undertook railroad work with the Fort Worth and Denver Railway.
 Later he was aided by Grenville M. Dodge, the president of the railroad, who brought the matter of Ransom's dismissal to the attention of Congress.

 In 1892 a Congressional investigation determined that Ransom had not been deceitful, that his Army pay had been delayed for more than a year because of his travel between posts at the time of the loan, and that he had not intentionally avoided repaying the debt.
 Further, Congress determined that even if Ransom had intentionally tried to avoid repaying the debt, that would have been a private matter and not professional conduct unbecoming an officer.
 In 1894 Congress restored Ransom to the Army's rolls and transferred him to the retired list, enabling him to qualify for a pension.

-Dunbar Ransom died at St. Joseph's Infirmary in Fort Worth, Texas on July 11, 1897.
+Ransom died at St. Joseph's Infirmary in Fort Worth, Texas on July 11, 1897.
 His body was embalmed to await burial by his brother-in-law Captain James O’Hara of the 3rd U.S. Artillery.
-He was buried in Fort Worth's Oakwood Cemetery, block 54, space 30.
+Ransom was buried at Fort Worth's City Cemetery, now part of Oakwood Cemetery, block 54, space 30.